matthewhanson/presentations/2019/foss4g-open-keynote.md

 - image registration and geolocation

 Notes:
+- background early 90s in photographic science, transition period of film to consumer digital
+- remote sensing and image processing
+- self taught software development
 - algorithm development
 - governments owned and operated satellites
-- used by governments and scientists, not industry, not tech community
+- used by governments and academia, not industry, not tech community

 ----